 Developing strong, energized teachers and keeping them in schools is critical to ensuring great learning experiences for students.
-We believe that teacher-to-teacher learning is not only an effective way to improve practice in the classroom, but is a crucial strategy to develop teacher leaders, increase teacher satisfaction, and build teachers’ professional networks.
-Our participant-driven, collaborative model and organically-growing community of teachers are an important alternative and supplement to traditional professional development offerings. the Edcamp movement has spread to 33 countries around the world with over 2,500 Edcamps having been held since 2010.
+We believe that teacher-to-teacher learning is not only an effective way to improve practice in the classroom, but is a crucial strategy to develop teacher leaders, increase teacher satisfaction, and build teachers’ professional learning communities.
+Our participant-driven, collaborative model is an important supplement to traditional professional development offerings.
+The Edcamp movement has spread to 46 countries around the world with over 3,000 Edcamps having been held since 2010.

 All Edcamps follow several key tenets: